Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 • Parties to crime

 When preparing to answer questions about inchoate offenses, remember the merger doctrine.
-It may have an impact on the crimes the defendant can be convicted of.
+It may impact the crimes the defendant can be convicted of.

 • Acts and omissions